subcylindrical/album-search-project/README.md

-# lyrics-search-project
+# album-search-project

-Utilizes the lyrics.ovh api to access the lyrics of songs that a match search query.
+Utilizes the album.ovh api to access the album of songs that a match search query.